insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 title: "Generic NAV 2015 Extension"
 toc: true
 description: "Get to know about the extension of Generic NAV 2015"
-keywords: "Installation of INS2.01 Extension for NAV2016, Importing of .fob files and web services XML file, Manual changes in Base Pages, Changes in Customer Card Page, Changes in Item Card Page, Changes in Sales Order Page, Changes in Ship-to Address Page, Changes in Contact Card Page, Changes in Contact Alt.
-Address Card Page"
+keywords: "Generic NAV 2015 Extension, Installation of INS2.05 Extension for NAV2015, Importing of .fob files and web services XML file, Manual changes in Base Pages, Changes in Customer Card Page, Changes in Item Card Page, Changes in Sales Order Page, Changes in Ship-to Address Page, Changes in Contact Card Page, Changes in Contact Alt.
+Address Card Page, Log table setup information, Item variant, Sales Price For The Item Variant, Quantity For The Item Variant, "
 toc: true
 tag: developers
 category: "Connectors"